Maya Kulenovic

-Maya Kulenovic is a Canadian artist working in painting and sculpture.
+Maya Kulenovic (born 1975) is a Canadian artist working in painting and sculpture.

 She lives and works in Toronto, Ontario, Canada and exhibits internationally.

 Biography

 Kulenovic was born in 1975 in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia.

 She studied at Ontario College of Art and Design University in Toronto, Ontario, Canada; Mimar Sinan University in Istanbul, Turkey; and Chelsea College of Art and Design (University of the Arts London) in London, England.
 She is also an alumna of Goodenough College in London, England.

 A book about the work of Maya Kulenovic by Edward Lucie-Smith in Dutch and English was published by d'jonge Hond in the Netherlands in 2007.

 Her second monograph, Maya Kulenovic: Fugue, with an essay by Mark Kingwell, was published in Toronto in 2017.

 Commentary

-Whether with portraits, which she terms "faces", architecture, referred to as "build" works, landscapes or still life images, Kulenovic's focus is to capture an ambience or psychological state.
+Whether with portraits, which she terms "faces"; architecture, referred to as "build" works; landscapes or still life images, Kulenovic's focus is to capture an ambience or psychological state.
 She deliberately explores ambiguity, and in her approach to the painted surface she works in glazed layers as well as destructive techniques to create images evoking a particular atemporal context.
 Although so very different in subject, the works have the same aura of loneliness, stillness and desire.

-Her influences range from sculpture and painting to architecture, photography and film, and include Roman death masks, 19th century daguerreotype photography, documentary films, stills from damaged motion pictures, Eugène Atget, Margaret Bourke-White, Rembrandt, Turner and Francis Bacon.
+Her influences range from sculpture and painting to architecture, photography and film, and include Roman death masks, 19th-century daguerreotype photography, documentary films, stills from damaged motion pictures, Eugène Atget, Margaret Bourke-White, Rembrandt, Turner and Francis Bacon.